tolo/InterfaCSS/README.markdown

 }
 ```

-In addition, using a [view builder](#viewsetup), setting up the UI in your view controllers is a breeze - gone are the days of writing tedious UI setup code or fiddling with unwieldy xib-files (but you can still use them just fine with InterfaCSS if you want of course) - simply define your UI in an XML file or do it in code, by using [`ISSViewBuilder`](InterfaCSS/UI/ISSViewBuilder.h).
+In addition, using a ***[view builder](https://github.com/tolo/InterfaCSS/wiki/Using-InterfaCSS#creating-a-view-hierarchy)***, setting up the UI in your view controllers is a breeze - gone are the days of writing tedious UI setup code or fiddling with unwieldy xib-files (but you can still use them just fine with InterfaCSS if you want of course) - simply define your UI in an XML file or do it in code, by using [`ISSViewBuilder`](InterfaCSS/UI/ISSViewBuilder.h).

 *XML:*
 ```xml